- What is it?

 Do you think that alternative treatments—such as traditional Chinese medicines, changes in diet, homeopathy or allergy management—may help reduce the pain associated with endometriosis?
 Can you refer me to any practitioners who specialize in these areas and might be helpful to me?

 When you perform laparoscopy for endometriosis, are you prepared to treat any disease that you see at that time or do you perform a diagnostic procedure only?
-What surgical approaches do you typically employ to treat endometriosis (for example, ablation, excision, laser, coagulation)?
+What surgical approaches do you typically employ to treat endometriosis (for example, ablation, excision, laser, ultrasound energy, coagulation)?

 If I want to conceive or am having trouble getting pregnant and have a diagnosis of endometriosis, how would this change your treatment plan?
 What treatments for infertility do you offer and what are the success rates in my circumstance?